desheffer/pimento/README.md

 ## Getting Started

-This code is designed to run on a Raspberry Pi 3 Model B. Be aware that other versions of the Pi may experience compatibility issues.
+This code is designed to run in QEMU and on real hardware.

-Before you can build the project, you will need the GCC `aarch64-none-elf` toolchain.
-You can download it using your package manager or use the `docker.sh` script in this repository.
+You will need to install [Docker](https://docs.docker.com/install/) before proceeding.
+A Docker image is provided to help with compiling and running the kernel.

+### QEMU

+Launch the Docker environment by running `docker.sh`.
+Next, run `make run` inside the Docker container.
+This will compile the kernel and start QEMU.

+That's it!
+The kernel is now running.

+### Raspberry Pi 3 Model B

+Please note the specific model of Pi that I am using.
+This code will likely experience compatibility issues wth older versions of the Pi.

-Build the project by running `make`.
-This will generate a file called `build/kernel8.img`.
-Copy this file to the SD card of your Pi, replacing the existing `/boot/kernel8.img` file.
-You can now boot the Pi and it will run the new code.
+Launch the Docker environment by running `docker.sh`.
+Next, run `make` inside the Docker container.
+This will compile the kernel and generate a kernel image, `kernel/build/kernel8.img`.
+Copy this image to the SD card for your Pi, overwriting the existing `/boot/kernel8.img` file.
+Boot the Pi and the kernel should be running.

 You will quickly become tired of swapping the SD card back and forth every time a change is made.
-The process will be much easier if you purchase a USB-to-TTL serial cable and install [Raspbootin](https://github.com/desheffer/raspbootin).
-This setup uses the serial connection to load the newest kernel image every time the Pi is booted.
+The process can be made easier by purchasing a USB-to-TTL serial cable and installing [Raspbootin](https://github.com/desheffer/raspbootin).
+This method loads the newest kernel image over the serial connection every time the Pi is booted.

-Finally, it's worth noting that it is possible to emulate some aspects of the Pi using QEMU.
-Unfortunately, there is very limited support for the Raspberry Pi 3, so your mileage may vary.